drransom/ChangeMachine/README.md

-By taking this approach, the size of the number that can be processed is limited only by the local environment's maximum string size, which allows for much larger numbers 2<sup>32</sup> - 1 or even 2<sup>64</sup> - 1.
+By taking this approach, the size of the number that can be processed is limited only by the local environment's maximum string size, which allows for much larger numbers than 2<sup>32</sup> - 1 or even 2<sup>64</sup> - 1.
 I'll take that as an acceptable approximation of "infinity."

 I chose to avoid the invalid user input issue by having the app reformat the user input on the fly.
 The `InputArea` parses user input on `change` event, ignores any invalid characters, and automatically reformats it into a standard numerical format with commas and two digits after the period.
+The `ChangeMachine#calculatechange` function simply assumes that the UI object has provided valid input.